Benefits of legal deposit

 Legal deposit in the State Library of South Australia

 What - 'publications' are those deemed to be available to the general public either by sale or by free distribution.
-Legal deposit applies to the following printed material - books, newspapers (all editions and issues), magazines (all issues), journals (all issues), pamphlets, maps, plans, charts, tables and printed music.
+Legal deposit applies to the following printed material - books, newspapers (all editions and issues), magazines (all issues), journals (all issues), reports or pamphlets, maps, plans, charts, tables and printed music.
 The Act was amended in 1989 to include audio-visual formats so legal deposit also applies to CDROMs, DVDs, CDs, records, cassettes, film, video or audio tape or disks.

 Subsequent editions of a work fall under the requirements for legal deposit if they contain additions or alterations to content or title information or if the publisher changes.